See all options to get to the City of Arts and Sciences

 For information on traffic conditions go to Dirección General de Tráfico (DGT).

 Valencia has two train terminals, the Cabanyal Station and the North Station.
-To that one should add the new AVE train station Joaquin Sorolla, which links the city with Madrid and Cuenca.
+To that one should add the AVE train station Joaquin Sorolla, which links the city with Madrid and Cuenca.
 Also Valencia is connected to Alicante, Albacete and Barcelona by high speed trains.
 From Cabanyal Station and North Station, you can access to the City of Arts and Sciences by city buses.
 In the Cabanyal Station, bus line 1; in the North Station, the nearest route bus is 35 and the Xativa metro station (lines 3 and 5).
 In the new AVE train station is available a shuttle bus, free buses for AVE passengers to the North Station.
 Another option is the underground.
 The nearest station is the Joaquin Sorolla stop, line 5, which may take you to the Alameda Station, about 15 minutes far away from the complex.
 Plase, check Metrovalencia and the Empresa Municipal de Transportes website.

 Check information on train schedules and ticket prices: Red Nacional de Ferrocarriles